samuelbernardo/openldap/README.md

 # OpenLDAP

-Goal: deploy OpenLDAP with mirror mode replication and also proxy slapd to support multiple ldap trees
+Goal: deploy OpenLDAP with mirror mode replication and also proxy mode for replicas distribution

 - configure CI with Travis
 - do orquestration using terraform with provider libvirt (or AWS EC2 as suggested in [1]) and provisioner ansible